thephpleague/commonmark/customization/block-rendering.md

 ### Return value

-The method must return the final, raw HTML represenation of the block and any of its contents.
+The method must return the final HTML represenation of the block and any of its contents.
+This can be an `HtmlElement` object (preferred; castable to a string) or a string of raw HTML.

 You are responsible for handling any escaping that may be necessary.

 ## Designating Block Renderers